 Chipmunks

-They typically live for about three years, however, they can live up to nine years in captivity.
+Chipmunks typically live for about three years in the wild, but they can live up to nine years in captivity.

 Squirrels

-Most squirrels die in the first year of life.
-Some live up to 10 years in the wild, although 3-5 years is the average life span for adults.
-They may live up to 20 years in captivity.
+Most squirrels die in their first year of life.
+Adults that survive usually live 3-5 years on average, though some live up to 10 years in the wild.
+In captivity, squirrels may live up to 20 years.

 Diet